Link discovered between the extinction of the world’s largest and most terrifying animals and the spread of grapes

 In a discovery described in the journal Nature Plants, researchers identified nine new species of fossil grapes, ranging in age from 60 to 19 million years old.
 The seeds were discovered in Colombia, Panama and Peru.

 “These are the oldest grapes ever found in this part of the world, and they are a few million years younger than the oldest grapes found on the other side of the planet,” says Fabiani Herrera, assistant curator of paleobotany at the Field Museum at the Negaunee Center for Integrative Research in Chicago and lead author of the paper.
-“This is an important discovery because it shows that after the dinosaurs went extinct, grapes were already beginning to spread around the world.”
+“This is an important discovery because it shows that following the dinosaurs went extinct, grapes were already beginning to spread around the world.”

 Soft tissues such as fruits are rarely preserved as fossils, so scientists’ understanding of ancient fruits often comes from seeds, which are more likely to turn into fossils.